 The deadline for entry this year is April 17.

-The department of Art Collections and Exhibitions preserves, displays, and interprets the artwork that has been generously donated to the university over the past 30+ years.
-The collection consists of artwork of all media and styles with a large portion being studio glass.
-The collection includes globally known artists Salvador Dalí, Joan Miró, Jacob Lawrence, Electra Stamelos, Vera Sattler, Howard Ben Tré, Fred Birkhill, Herb Babcock, and Dale Chihuly.
+The University of Michigan-Dearborn Department of Art Collections and Exhibitions preserves, displays, and interprets a treasured art collection that has been acquired by the university over the past four decades.
+The collection consists of 20th and 21st century artwork of all media and styles with a large portion being studio glass.
+Salvador Dalí, Joan Miró, Jacob Lawrence, Electra Stamelos, Vera Sattler, Howard Ben Tré, Fred Birkhill, Herb Babcock, and Dale Chihuly are just a few of the globally known artists represented.

-Many of the exhibitions featured in the gallery are designed to coincide with and enhance university curriculum.
+Many gallery exhibitions are designed to complement and augment university curriculum.
 UM-Dearborn students and faculty have the unique opportunity to directly research and interact with the artwork in the collection.
-The Museum Studies program takes full advantage of the gallery, giving students the opportunity to gain professional experience curating and installing exhibitions within a working art gallery, as well as writing and publishing exhibition catalogs.
-Students in the Art History and Museum Studies programs also have the opportunity to participate in curatorial internships.
+In addition, the gallery allows museum studies students the opportunity to gain professional experience curating and installing exhibitions within a working art gallery, as well as writing and publishing exhibition catalogs.
+The department also offers internships for students interested in curation and collections management.